-Whether to issue a Timely Warning Notice is determined on a case-by-case basis for Clery Act reportable crimes: arson, criminal homicide, burglary, robbery, sex offenses, aggravated assault, motor vehicle theft, domestic violence, dating violence, stalking and hate crimes, as defined by the Clery Act.
-1 Timely Warning Notices also may be issued for other crimes as determined necessary by the Assistant Vice President of Campus Safety, dean on-call or senior administrator.
+Whether to issue a Timely Warning Notice is determined on a case-by-case basis for Clery Act reportable crimes: arson, criminal homicide, burglary, robbery, sex offenses, aggravated assault, motor vehicle theft, domestic violence, dating violence, stalking, hate crimes, and arrests and referrals for liquor, drug or weapons violations as defined by the Clery Act.
+Timely Warning Notices also may be issued for other crimes as determined necessary by the Assistant Vice President of Campus Safety, dean on-call or senior administrator, but at a minimum, Timely Warning Notifications are issued for any Clery Act crime that is reported to a CSA, occurs within Clery geography and poses a serious or ongoing threat to the community.